-To drive down the cost per ton of conveyed material, many industries are moving towards wider and faster conveyors.
-The traditional troughed design is likely to remain a standard.
-But with the push toward wider and higherspeed belts, bulk handlers will need substantial development in more reliable components, such as idlers, impact beds and chutes.
+To drive down the cost per tonne of conveyed material, many industries are moving toward wider and faster conveyors.
+The traditional troughed design will likely remain a standard.
+But with the push toward wider and higher-speed belts, bulk handlers will need substantial development in more reliable components, such as idlers, impact beds and chutes.